Undergraduate study

 Why Choose Essex

-• As a first-year student, you are guaranteed on-campus accommodation for at least your first year of study.
+• You are guaranteed on-campus accommodation for your full course.
 The cost of all our accommodation includes energy bills, internet access, contents insurance, 24/7 security, and support from well-being teams.

-• We know how important life after graduation is, which is why many of our courses feature compulsory employment modules in each year of study
+• We know how important life after graduation is, which is why many of our courses feature employment modules in each year of study.

 Your offer holder checklist